Taking decisions

 Where to go from there?

 We’ve added conditionals and distinct types to our language.
 This is starting to feel a little more like a proper programming language, isn’t it?
 But we’re still lacking important bits.
-Our next step is going to be adding support for variables.
+Our next step is going to be adding support for named values (variables, although I’m not a big fan of that name).